 In the example above, myDisplayer is a called a callback function It is passed to myCalculator() as an argument.
 NOTE : When you pass a function as an argument, remember not to use parenthesis.
-Right: myCalculator(5, 5, myDisplayer); Wrong: myCalculator(5, 5, myDisplayer());
+Right: myCalculator(5, 5, myDisplayer); Wrong: ;

 Issue with the Callback functions